-HEX - Illuminate the Night Location #8
+HEX - Illuminate the Night

 Please note: in accordance with new public health orders, Nuit Blanche Winnipeg events are currently being adjusted and rescheduled as stand-alone events happening at different times over the course of Culture Days, which runs now until October 25th.
 As such, the information on this page may not be up to date.
 Please check back soon for updated event details, or contact the organizer directly for more information.
+This event will not be taking place on Saturday, Sept.
+26 - check back soon for an update.
 A black hexagon surrounded by a white, glowing circular perimeter.
 Each side of the Hex emits droning, pulsing sounds at regular intervals.
 As you approach the Hex, you will notice the black circle surrounded by an illuminated border, symbolic of our necessity at this time to remember to keep distance and the darkness within the circle gives the viewer the uneasy, uncertain feeling of what might happen if we all don't keep the invisible barrier between us at this time.
 The Hex, standing 12 feet tall is an inverted trapezoid with six sides.
 It exudes emotionless, robotic ideas in the viewer yet also feelings of strength and stability because of the shape.
 The Hex will play two "songs".
 The sounds will encourage the listener to explore every side of the Hex because each speaker will emit a different set of tones.
 The first song is a synthesized version of Handel's Sarabande in D minor from the 18th century.
 An imposing 4 minutes that will call to the passersby to take notice.
 Then, the Hex will play a soothing, ethereal 25 minute song called "Harmonices Revoco."
 It brings peaceful feeling to the listener and will reassure the people that the Planets will keep spinning and we will all get through this strange unprecedented moment in history.
 The Hex will repeat this performance every hour of the evening for a total of 6 performances each lasting 30 minutes.
 When not emitting sound, the Hex will continue to be lit by the illuminated border and be a very striking object to behold. -Sarabande was a dance condemned in the 17th century for allowing the participants to get too close.
 A very current sentiment in 2020. -Harmonices Revoco is a completely original composition created in 2018.
 It won best soundtrack at the Milano Mobile Film Festival. -Each side of the Hex contains a hidden speaker, the sounds of the performance changes as you walk around it.
 The project will utilize outdoor space, with capacity limits and physical distancing measures in place.
 (Hand sanitizer will be available on site.)

 This event is free.